Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_benchmark_gemm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Follow the user guide `Vitis On Nimbix`_ to login to your Nimbix account
-- Launch application "Xilinx Vitis Unified Software Platform 2019.2" and select "Desktop Mode with FPGA"
+- Launch application "Xilinx Vitis Unified Software Platform 2020.1" and select "Desktop Mode with FPGA"
 - Choose machine type "16 core, 128 GB RAM, Xilinx Alveo U250 FPGA (nx6u_xdma_201830_2_2_3)"
 - Copy the L3/bencharks/gemm directory to the Nimbix machine, and navigate to the gemm/gemm_mkl directory
 - Follow the steps below to run Intel® MKL GEMM APIsbenchmarks.

 .. _Vitis On Nimbix: https://www.xilinx.com/xilinxtraining/assessments/portal/alveo/intro_nimbix_cloud/story_html5.html

 ..
-NOTE:: FPGA is not required in Intel® Math Kernel Library but will be used in Xilinx's XFBLAS library.
+NOTE:: FPGA is not required in Intel® Math Kernel Library but will be used in Xilinx's Vitis BLAS library.

 1.2.2 Install Intel® MK library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^